timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 ## Visualizing tables and chunks

-As you can imagine, hypertables with data spanning massive time periods can have thousands of chunks, so visualizing them effectively was a key requirement for this simple project.
-To provide a visual perspective of the table, we decided that the image area would represent the total size of all table data before compression.
-The area of each circle (representing a chunk) would then take a proportional amount of space within the image.
+Hypertables that have data spanning massive time periods can have thousands of chunks, so visualizing them effectively is important.
+To provide a visual perspective of the table, the image area represents the total size of all table data before compression.
+Each circle represents a chunk, and the area of each circle represents the size of the chunk on disk.

-Here’s an example of what this visualization will look like:
+Here’s an example of what this visualization looks like:

 <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizing-compression/compression-preview.png" alt="Hypertables compression preview"/>

 With this visualization, you can see a few things at a glance:

-* How many chunks are part of this hypertable currently?
+* How many chunks are currently part of this hypertable
-* What is the compression state of each chunk?
+* The compression state of each chunk
-* How much space has been saved by enabling compression on some chunks?
+* How much space has been saved by enabling compression on some chunks

-This last question is interesting because using the uncompressed data size to represent the area of the image, we can quickly get a sense of how much space has been saved by observing the overall white space across the image.
-Smaller yellow chunks are compressed (and their size represents their portion of space within the larger table), while larger dark chunks are uncompressed and take more area on the image.
+By using the uncompressed data size to represent the area of the image, you can quickly get a sense of how much space has been saved by the overall white space across the image.
+Smaller yellow chunks are compressed and their size represents their portion of space within the larger table, while larger dark chunks are uncompressed and take up more space in the image.

-We will also make the visualization interactive by enabling you to click on a chunk (one of the dots on the screen) and compress or uncompress it manually.
+You can also make the visualization interactive, so that you can click on a chunk and compress or uncompress it manually.

 ## Create internal views in TimescaleDB to obtain metrics

-To make it easier to build our application, we had to create some new functions and views to do the following:
+To build the visualization application, we created some new functions and views to:

-* Extract information from chunks like name and time range.
+* Extract information from chunks, such as name and time range
-* Get extra details about what chunks are compressed or not.
+* Get extra details about which chunks are compressed
-* Get compression stats and fetch what is the size after compression.
+* Get compression statistics and fetch the chunk size after compression

 ### Extract information from chunks

-To address the first item, we can use the timescaledb_information.chunks view that the TimescaleDB extension already provides.
+To extract information from chunks, you can use the `timescaledb_information.chunks` view that the TimescaleDB extension provides.

-Here is a simple query to get the time-series range of each chunk:
+This query returns the time-series range of each chunk:

 ```sql
  SELECT hypertable_schema,